SilentVoid13/Templater/README.md

 ## Installation

-After disabling Safe Mode, you can find third-party plugins created by the community in Settings -> Third-party plugin > Community plugins > Browse > Search for "Templater"
+After disabling Safe Mode, you can find third-party plugins in Settings > Third-party plugin > Community plugins > Browse > Search for "Templater".

 After installing, you can then find the installed plugins under Settings > Third-party plugin.
 They need to be enabled in order to take effect.
 You can also uninstall them there.